CurtisWoodworth/hello-world/README.md

 # hello-world
-My first repository to be used for learning how to use git locally and GitHub.
+My first repository to be used for learning how to use git and GitHub.